teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

 The Supreme Court acknowledged that the Patent Statute demands a minimum level of "clarity and precision", and this minimum level is "reasonable certainty."

-## Litigation Details
+## Affect on Patent Litigation Procedure

 In patent litigation, the "indefiniteness" analysis is generally conducted at a "claim construction" hearing.
 This is a hearing in front of a judge, not a jury.
-But whenever a legal standard uses the word "reasonable", its secret language that the standard must be applied by a jury (if there is a jury).
-Since the new standard is "reasonable certainty", we may see the indefiniteness analysis move away from the "claim construction" hearing (before a judge) and into the trial (before a jury).
+But when a legal standard uses the word "reasonable", it generally means the standard must be applied by the jury (if there is a jury).
+Since the new standard for clarity in patent claims is "reasonable certainty", we may see the indefiniteness analysis move away from the "claim construction" hearing (before a judge) and into the trial (before a jury).

 - - -